 Electric bikes (e-bikes) have boomed in popularity in recent years.
 According to the Office Of Energy Efficiency & Renewable Energy, 1.1 million e-bikes were sold in the United States in 2022, representing almost four times the number of sales in 2019.
-If you plan on riding an e-bike in Las Vegas or anywhere in Nevada, it is important to know and obey the state’s e-bike laws.
+If you plan on riding an e-bike in Las Vegas or anywhere in Nevada, it is important to know and obey the state’s e-bike laws to protect yourself from legal consequences and injuries.

 What Is an E-Bike?